Efficient Mixture-of-Expert for Video-based Driver State and Physiological Multi-task Estimation in Conditional Autonomous Driving: Introduction

-However, most of the previous methods were based on single-frame detection, which loses temporal variation in both surface facial expression and internal physiological reflection.
-Compared to image-based methods, video-based methods \cite{peng2024multi, yang2024video, huang2024self} can make effective use of continuous temporal features and have the potential to enhance detection accuracy.
-However, existing methods still have the following shortcomings: (1) some video-based drowsiness detection methods \cite{huynh2017detection} directly utilize continuous frames as the input, leading to significant computational resources and interference from redundant information; (2) some methods \cite{yang2024video, du2020vision} tried to replace video by key optimized facial features (e.g., landmarks, eye and mouth areas), while they cannot assess physiological features without supplementing signals from physiological sensors; (3) current video-based DMS focused mostly on single-task drowsiness \cite{peng2024multi, yang2024video, huang2024self} or distraction \cite{hasan2024vision} estimation.
-However, driver states do not appear independently; instead, the interaction effects among multiple states make driver state estimation complicated.
-For example, in the context of conditional autonomous driving (i.e., driving with SAE L2/L3 vehicles), the cognitive load can moderate both drowsiness \cite{ayas2023drowsiness} and physiological reflection \cite{wang2024association}.
-However, few non-contact solutions were proposed for cognitive load estimation, drowsiness detection and physiological reflections.
-Given that training separate models for each task incurs high deployment costs and reduces iterative efficiency \cite{wang2024physmle}, it is urgent to develop a unified model and make full use of the association across drivers' multiple states.
+However, most previous methods rely on single-frame detection, which ignores temporal variations in both surface facial expressions and internal physiological signals.
+In contrast, video-based approaches \cite{peng2024multi, yang2024video, huang2024self} can exploit continuous temporal features and potentially improve detection accuracy.
+While they still have several limitations: (1) some video-based drowsiness detection methods \cite{huynh2017detection} directly use continuous frames as input, leading to high computational cost and interference from redundant information; (2) some methods \cite{yang2024video, du2020vision} replace raw video with selected facial features (e.g., landmarks, eye and mouth regions), but cannot assess physiological states without additional sensor signals; and (3) current video-based DMSs mainly address single-task estimation of either drowsiness \cite{peng2024multi, yang2024video, huang2024self} or distraction \cite{hasan2024vision}, even though driver states interact and rarely occur in isolation \cite{wang2024revisiting}.
+For example, in conditional autonomous driving (SAE L2/L3), cognitive load can affect both drowsiness \cite{ayas2023drowsiness} and physiological responses \cite{wang2024association}.
+Yet, few non-contact solutions jointly estimate cognitive load, drowsiness, and physiological responses.
+Because training separate models for each task increases deployment costs and reduces iterative efficiency \cite{wang2024physmle}, there is an urgent need for a unified model that fully leverages the associations among multiple driver states.